sterbeN27/sterbeN27/README.md

 - 👋 Hello, I’m Steven
-- 📚 BSc (Hons) in Computer Science, Asia Pacific University Malaysia
+- 📚 BSc (Hons) in Computer Science
 - 😁 Feel free to work together with me
 <!---
 sterbeN27/sterbeN27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.